hms-immunology/intro-R-workshop/index.md

 # Welcome to the R Workshop

-This introductory workshop will help you get started with R programming.
+This introductory workshop will help you get started with R programming, with a focus on data analysis in bioinformatics and health sciences.

 ## Workshop Overview

 - Introduction to R and RStudio
-- Basic R syntax and data types
+- Basic R programming concepts
+- Working with data structures
-- Data manipulation with R
+- Data manipulation and analysis
 - Data visualization with ggplot2
 - Basic statistical analysis